 And investment properties require a 20-30% down payment, harder qualification criteria, and significantly higher mortgage interest rates.

-The relaxed guidelines around buying an elderly parent a home could mean the difference between being able to afford it or not.
+The relaxed guidelines around buying a home for an elderly parent could mean the difference between being able to afford it or not.

-With assisted living costs skyrocketing, purchasing a home for elderly parents can be very cost effective.
-Contact one of our lending professionals for a monthly payment quote.
+With assisted living costs skyrocketing, purchasing a home for elderly parents can be very cost-effective.
 You may find that the mortgage payment is a fraction of the cost of a nursing home or assisted living facility.

 Even purchasing a home and combining it with in-home nursing visits may be more affordable than a nursing home.